 Dating by referral can be a useful way to find a life partner.
-This is especially useful if you’ve put the time and effort into a process of self-discovery so you know yourself wall, know your values and have a lcear vision for your life and your desired relationship.
+This is especially useful if you’ve put the time and effort into a process of self-discovery so you know yourself well, know your values and have a clear vision for your life and your desired relationship.

 Friends and acquaintances can be great resources when you’re serious about finding a life partner.

-Pick a few people carefully who you like and trust, and know they like and appreciate you.
+Pick a few people carefully who you like and trust, and who you know like and appreciate you.

 Then look for an opportunity to talk with them privately.
-This can be a few minutes during a conversation over lunch or coffee.
+This might be a few minutes during a conversation over lunch or coffee.

-Your goal is to tell them you are seriously seeking a relationship and give them a concise summary of type of relationship and person you’re looking for.
+Your goal is to tell them you are seriously seeking a relationship and give them a concise summary of the type of relationship and type of person you’re looking for.
 Then ask them to introduce you to people who might seem like a good match.

-I’m at a time in my life when I’m seriously looking for a long term partner for a monogamous (or open or polyamorous) relationship.
-I’m looking for a thoughtful, middle aged professional man/woman who loves animals, the hiking and the ocean and doesn’t want children.
-If you know of or run across anyone who seems like they could be a match and who is looking for a life partner, I’d be grateful if you introduce me to them.
+I’m at a time in my life when I’m seriously looking for a long term partner for a monogamous relationship (or open or polyamorous relationship as may apply to you).
+I’m looking for a thoughtful, middle aged professional man/woman who loves animals, hiking and the ocean and doesn’t want children.
+If you know of or run across anyone who seems like they could be a match and who is looking for a life partner, I’d be grateful if you introduce them to me.

-Of course to succeed with dating by referral you’ll need have to customize that to your own situation.
+Of course to succeed with dating by referral, you’ll need to customize that to your own situation.

 If you’re brave, make this a little more explicit and formal, asking your trusted friends to introduce you specifically for the purpose of possible dating.
 If you’re financially able, offer to pay your friend’s tab for the lunch or dinner where the introduction takes place.

-Your new friends and acquaintances can also be good opportunities to ask good sources for referrals.
+New friends and acquaintances can also be good sources for referrals.
 When you have a chance early in the friendship to have a private one on one conversation, let a small part of that conversation be your sharing your search for a life partner and asking them to be on the lookout for you.
 Most people who like you will be flattered you’ve asked.

-The “let’s not date anymore” conversation often reveals more about what you each want.
-Hopefully you are still on friendly terms.
-If so, it could be a great opportunity to talk about introducing better matches to each other as you run across them.
+Having a “let’s not date anymore” conversation often reveals more about what you each want.
+If you are still on friendly terms, it could be a great opportunity to talk about introducing better matches to each other as you run across them.

 In past times most marriages were arranged.
-It might not exactly look like a modern version of dating by referral, but used the same basic principle.
-While there are horror stories of people marring people they didn’t like, there is also wisdom in the process.
-Those who know you well, may be able to suggest good potential partners.
+It might not exactly look like a modern version of dating by referral, but it operates by the same basic principle.
+While there are horror stories of arranged marriages between people who didn’t like each other, many arranged marriages work well.
+There is wisdom in the process of letting your friends and loved ones help you find a match.
+Those who know you well, are often well suited to suggesting good potential partners.

 In our modern, Western thinking, English speaking countries, arranged marriages are rare these days.
 But you could leverage some of the wisdom of it by getting trusted friends and acquaintances to refer people to you.